This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Home page

-The Administration ConsoIe Home page displays two main parts:
+The Administration Console Home page displays two main parts:

-• the Left menu contains links to the Convertigo Server Administration pages and some external links are also present leading to the Convertigo website, the documentation, the Test Platform, etc.:
+• the Left menu contains links to the Convertigo Server administration pages, plus shortcuts to Dashboard, Swagger, Test Platform, and documentation resources:

 Figure 4 - 5: Administration Console left menu

-• and, a part to the right that contains three widgets:
+• and, a part to the right that contains status cards and monitoring charts:

-Figure 4 - 6: Status widget in Administration Console Home page
+Figure 4 - 6: Status card in Administration Console Home page

-Figure 4 - 7: System Information widget in Administration Console Home page
+Figure 4 - 7: System Information card in Administration Console Home page

-This widget presents the system properties of the host and the browser you’re using.
-You can also see details about Java properties in a pop-up by clicking on the Java system properties button.
+This card presents the system properties of the host and the browser you’re using.

-Figure 4 - 8: Monitor widget in Administration Console Home page
+Figure 4 - 8: Monitoring charts in Administration Console Home page

 Configuration

-The Left menu contains a link to the Configuration page.
+The Left menu contains a link to the Config page.
 This page enables configuring several settings of the Convertigo engine.

-This section explains step by step how to access to the Configuration page, its categories, how to edit a Convertigo engine property, and presents the settings that can be configured on it, in the several tabs that compose the page:
+This section explains step by step how to access the Configuration page, browse its categories, edit a Convertigo engine property, and discover the settings that can be configured in the different tabs:

 Configuration page